Top 10 Waterfalls in Mexico

 5. Cascadas de Hierve el Agua, Oaxaca

-Hierve el Agua near Mitla in Oaxaca is not a flowing waterfall but a petrified one: mineral-rich spring water has, over millennia, deposited calcium carbonate down a cliff to form what looks like a frozen cascade, with bathing pools at the top.
-The name means the water boils.
-It is a unique geological site, accessible by road and busy at midday.
+Hierve el Agua near Mitla in Oaxaca is not a flowing waterfall but a petrified one: mineral-rich spring water has, over millennia, deposited calcium carbonate down a cliff face at an altitude of around 1,530 metres to form what looks like a frozen cascade of white and ochre rock, with naturally formed bathing pools at the top.
+The name means the water boils, a reference to the bubbling of the highly carbonated springs.
+It is a unique geological site sitting in the dry valleys of the Oaxacan highlands, about 70 km east of Oaxaca City via the town of Mitla, with coloured hills and agave fields surrounding the cliffs.
+Entry carries a modest fee.
+The pools are busy at midday on weekends; mornings and late afternoons are quieter.
+Because the formation is permanent rock rather than flowing water, the site looks essentially the same year-round, making it one of Mexico's more reliable waterfall-adjacent attractions.

 6. Cascada de Tamasopo, San Luis Potosí

-Tamasopo in the Huasteca Potosina is a set of three falls dropping about 20 metres into turquoise pools surrounded by lush jungle, popular for swimming.
-The pools are calm and inviting in the dry season.
-Reached easily by road from Ciudad Valles, it is one of the most family-friendly of the Huasteca falls.
+Tamasopo in the Huasteca Potosina is a set of three falls dropping about 20 metres into turquoise pools surrounded by lush jungle, popular for swimming and tubing.
+The pools are calm and inviting in the dry season, when the water holds its characteristic blue-green colour.
+Reached easily by road from Ciudad Valles (around 35 km north), it is one of the most family-friendly of the Huasteca falls.
+Small food stalls line the entrance path and rental inner tubes are available at modest cost.
+A short trail connects the three falls along the Río Tamasopo.
+Unlike the bigger Tamul, no paddling or long hiking is required, making it an easy half-day from Ciudad Valles.
+Combine it with the nearby Puente de Dios (Bridge of God), a natural limestone arch over an emerald river pool that lies a few kilometres away.

 7. Cascada Cola de Caballo, Nuevo León